 Hands-on activities allow children to become fully engaged in what they are learning.

 These learning-through-play activities for preschoolers include movement and encourage new brain pathways to extend previously learned knowledge.
-It is building something we educators call play schema, which means repeating play patterns repeatedly to create new learning pathways in the brain.
+They build what educators call play schema, which means repeatedly repeating play patterns to create new learning pathways in the brain.

 50 Math Activities for Kids

-Inside this main post featuring 50 math activities for preschoolers, you will find play-based, hands-on math activities for preschoolers.
+Inside this main post featuring 50 math activities for preschoolers, you will find play-based, hands-on activities.
 Kids learn by practicing counting, graphing, measuring, learning shapes, and sorting through play.

 Preschool Math Activities